5.56x45 Ammo For Sale

 How much does 5.56 ammo cost?

 When it comes to the price of 5.56 ammo, it depends on the type, brand, and quantity of ammo purchased.
 Standard 5.56 NATO cartridges start at about $0.37 a round and continue upward to more than $1.00.
-Full metal jacket ammo tends to be cheaper than specialty rounds and hollow points, while bulk ammo is the most affordable.
+American Eagle 5.56 lets you shoot the high-pressure ammo that your AR-15 craves while giving you the performance you expect from Federal 5.56 at an overall lower price point.
+Full metal jacket ammo tends to be cheaper than specialty rounds and hollow points.

 What is 5.56 green tip ammo?

 Sometimes 5.56x45mm rounds have a painted green tip.
-This signifies the cartridge as military surplus, or bulk ammo, that is redistributed and sold in the commercial market.
+This signifies the cartridge as military surplus ammo that is redistributed and sold in the commercial market.
 The green tip means there is a steel bar inside the bullet, increasing its penetration and power.
 Unlike standard FMJ rounds, ammo with a green tip can pierce some armoured tanks.
 If the green tip is plastic, not painted onto the metal, then the round may be a polymer-tipped .223 Hornady FTX.

 What is the difference between the .223 and 5.56 ammo?